NANPA Activities

 15. What is an ACNA and is it required as part of the Service Provider registration?

-ACNA stands for "Access Customer Name Abbreviation."
+ACNA is the acronym for "Access Customer Name Abbreviation."
 This is an optional field for user registration.
-It is provided on the Service Provider registration because it is a required field (three-character alpha) on Carrier Identification Code (CIC) applications.
+It is provided on the Service Provider registration because it is a required field (three-character alpha) on all Carrier Identification Code (CIC) applications.
+An ACNA assignment can only be obtained by application to the Common Language Group at iconectiv (Tel.
+732-699-5577).

 16. Do the "Additional Contacts" on the Service Provider and Service Provider Consultant registration have to be registered NAS users?